developerark/ARKRating/README.md

     `pod install`

 ### Setup manually
-Copy the Source folder of the projecr `ARKRating` to your project.
+Copy the Source folder of the project `ARKRating` to your project.

 ### Quick start guide
 This repo contains an example project named `ARKRatingExample` for illustration purposes.
 You can either use the storyboard to add this widget to your app or add it in code.